statck/gatk/scripts/variantstore/bq/BQ_QUERY_STATS.md

 This part is painful for AoU because the BigQuery jobs are run as the service account user and our pmi-ops.org accounts don't have access to see those jobs.
 This means we can't use the GUI to look for these job ids.

+To auth as the service account run

+	gcloud auth activate-service-account --key-file=<service-account-json>

 You need to use the BQ command line tool to list jobs

 ```